mzbac/mlx_sharding/README.md

 ## Limitations and Considerations

-1. **Cache Cleanup**: The current implementation does not clean up the cache between generations.
-To start fresh, you need to restart the server processes.

-2. **Fixed Shard Configuration**: The generate script is currently set up for three shards (one local, two remote).
+1. **Fixed Shard Configuration**: The generate script is currently set up for three shards (one local, two remote).
 To use more shards, you'll need to modify the script to include additional gRPC channels and adjust the `generate_step` function accordingly.

-3. **Network Dependency**: The performance of this pipeline parallelism implementation is heavily dependent on network speed and latency between machines.
+2. **Network Dependency**: The performance of this pipeline parallelism implementation is heavily dependent on network speed and latency between machines.

-4. **Error Handling**: The current implementation has basic error handling.
+3. **Error Handling**: The current implementation has basic error handling.
 In a production environment, you'd want to implement more robust error handling and recovery mechanisms.

-5. **Security**: This demo uses insecure gRPC channels.
+4. **Security**: This demo uses insecure gRPC channels.
 For any real-world application, implement proper security measures.

-6. **Shard_0 Dependency**: The generate script relies on `shard_0` for initial processing.
+5. **Shard_0 Dependency**: The generate script relies on `shard_0` for initial processing.
 Ensure it's available on the local machine running the script.

 ## Extending the System